My customer had an issue with a binding post on his amazing Balanced Audio Technology BAT VK-500 MOSFET amplifier. Read about the repair below.

 First I desoldered the broken binding post.
 This required a lot of heat, due to the heatsinking effect of the heavy metal parts and chassis.
 Once I had the binding post out of the chassis, I cleaned it and measured it up for repair.

 I used some high-quality nylon washers to build a stronger retaining arrangement than the factory part.
-The washers fit perfectly and are much stronger that the original plastic parts.
-I was able to torque the retaining nut up onto the new nylon retainer and then resolder the output wire.
+The washers fit perfectly and are much stronger than the original plastic parts.
+I was able to torque the retaining nut up onto the new nylon retainer and resolder the output wire.

-The repair looks completely factory from the outside, so I have maintained the factory appearance and avoided the need to modify the chassis to fit new parts, a great result.
+The repair looks completely factory from the outside, something quite important to me when making repairs such as this.
+Maintaining the factory appearance and avoiding the need to modify the chassis to fit new parts are great results.